Roberts Uldriķis: Cambuur

 Uldriķis joined recently promoted Dutch Eredivisie club Cambuur on 31 August 2021.
 Injured at the start of the season, he made his debut for the club on 3 October 2021, replacing Tom Boere in the 62nd minute and scoring his first goal ten minutes later in a 3–1 victory against AZ.

 In his first season at the club, he distinguished himself as the top scorer for the club with seven goals in 21 league matches.
 However, his second season saw a decline in goal-scoring output, managing only one goal in 28 appearances.
 Unfortunately, this downturn coincided with the team's relegation to the second-tier Eerste Divisie in the summer of 2023.

+Athens Kallithea

+On 3 July 2024, Uldriķis joined newly promoted Super League Greece club Athens Kallithea.
+He made his debut as a starter on 18 August, in the opening match of the season, playing in a 0–0 away draw against Levadiakos.
+Eight days later, he scored his first goal for the club in a 2–1 away defeat to Olympiacos.
+This proved to be his only goal for the club, which he scored across 18 competitive appearances before departing midway through the season.

 Arminia Bielefeld

-On 17 January 2025, Uldriķis signed with German 3.
-Liga club Arminia Bielefeld.
+On 17 January 2025, Uldriķis joined German 3.
+Liga club Arminia Bielefeld on a permanent transfer.
+He made his debut the following day, coming on as a second-half substitute in a 2–0 home defeat to Energie Cottbus.
+Uldriķis earned his first start for the club on 26 January, marking the occasion with a 4–0 away victory over Borussia Dortmund II.

+On 21 February, Uldriķis scored his first goal for Arminia and registered an assist in a 3–0 away win against 1860 Munich at the Grünwalder Stadion.
+However, just days later, his progress was halted by a serious knee injury sustained in Arminia's DFB-Pokal quarter-final victory over Bundesliga side Werder Bremen.
+Uldriķis, who had been introduced as a substitute, suffered a torn cruciate ligament, an injury that required surgery and sidelined him for a prolonged period.

 International career

 Uldriķis made his Latvia national team debut on 12 June 2017 in a friendly game against rivals Estonia.
 He scored his first goal for Latvia on 9 June 2018 in a friendly against Azerbaijan.